skroutz/css-style-guide/README.md

 ### Base Rules

-A Base rule is applied to an element using an element selector, a descendent selector, or a child selector, along with any pseudo-classes.
-It doesn’t include any class or ID selectors.
-It is defining the default styling for how that element should look in all occurrences on the page.
+A Base rule is applied to an element using an element selector, a descendant selector, or a child selector, along with any pseudo-classes.
+Base rules **shouldn't include any class or ID selectors**.
+They define the default styling for how that element should look in all occurrences on the page.

 Base styles include setting resets, heading sizes, default link styles, default font styles, and body backgrounds.
-There should be no need to use!important in a Base style.
+There should be no need to use `!important` in a Base style.

 ### Layouts Rules

-Layout styles dictating the major and minor components of a page.
+Layout styles dictate the major and minor components of a page.
 They can also be divided into major and minor styles based on reuse.
-Major layout styles such as header and footer are traditionally styled using ID selectors.
-Generally, a Layout style only has a single selector: a single ID or class name.
+Major layout styles such as headers and footers are traditionally styled using ID selectors.
+Generally, a Layout style **has only a single selector**: a single ID or class name.

 ### Module Rules